Mistralys/x4-game-notes/README.md

 ## Recovering / claiming abandoned ships:

+### From your spacesuit

+- Approach the abandoned ship.
+- Hop into your spacesuit.
+- Enable scan mode with `SHIFT+2`.
+- Find and approach the ship's spacesuit boarding hatch.
+- There will be a signal leak next to the hatch somewhere.
+- Scan the leak, and the ship is yours.
+- Board and pilot the ship, or assign it a pilot.

+### With marines on your own ship

-- Pilot a ship with at least 1 marine on board.
+- Pilot a ship with at least one marine on board.
 - Approach the abandoned ship.
 - Target it and right-click > "Claim".